 No vendor lock-in

 Sanity is a unique Headless CMS and one of the most customizable options.
 I'd call it a blank canvas or an API-based CMS to describe it briefly.

 Sanity doesn't provide any boilerplate fields by default, so you'll have to define everything in code.
 This is great, but this means you'll have to define your requirements in great detail – if you have an in-house Jamstack developer, this is not a huge deal.
-On the other hand, sanity allows you to configure anything just the way you need it - the downside is you'll have to create absolutely everything from scratch, which is time-consuming and might cost you $$$ if you're not hiring a Jamstack development agency.
+On the other hand, Sanity Studio allows you to configure anything just the way you need it - the downside is you'll have to create absolutely everything from scratch, which is time-consuming and might cost you $$$ if you're not hiring a Jamstack development agency.

 Good for: For small to enterprise companies that need granular and high-level customizability and have access to frontend developers